-Alexandra de Hoop Scheffer is GMF’s senior vice president for geostrategy and a member of the organization’s executive team.
-She leads GMF’s geostrategy policy and risk advisory work across Europe, the United States, and the Indo-Pacific.
+Alexandra de Hoop Scheffer is GMF’s acting president.
+In her previous capacity as senior vice president for geostrategy, she led GMF’s geostrategy policy and risk advisory initiatives across Europe, the United States, and the Indo-Pacific.
+Her areas of expertise encompass European affairs, transatlantic and international relations, and corporate diplomacy.

-Prior to joining GMF in 2012 as its Paris office director and as a senior fellow, de Hoop Scheffer served as special adviser on transatlantic relations to the French foreign ministry’s policy planning staff and as a member of the NATO supreme allied commander Europe’s Next Generation Advisory Panel.
-She was also an adviser on post-conflict reconstruction and the future of war to the French defense ministry and the UN’s peacekeeping operations department, an associate professor at Sciences Po Paris, and a research fellow at the Institut français des relations internationales (IFRI).
+Prior to joining GMF in 2012 as its Paris office director and as a senior fellow, de Hoop Scheffer held key advisory positions in the French government, academia, and international organizations, including with the French foreign ministry’s policy planning staff (2009-2011), NATO’s Supreme Allied Commander Europe (2010-2013), the French Ministry of Defense (2006-2009), and UN peacekeeping operations (2006).
+She also served as an associate professor at Sciences Po Paris and as a research fellow at the Institut Français des Relations Internationales.

 Media Mentions